taolincj/POE/README.md

 2. Reads and SNP information covered by them.
 ## POE-GWAS
 This directory contains scripts to perform POE-GWAS, including additive, paternal, maternal and heterozygous models.
+## RNA-seq
+This directory contains scripts to identify imprinted genes.
 ## How to cite
 Please cite our article "Parent-of-origin effects on rib length in pigs" by Tao et al, if you use the python or other scripts in this project.